-Can I run different versions of the supported operating systems or other un-listed operating systems?
+Can I run different versions of the supported operating systems or other unlisted operating systems?

 Citrix only supports operating systems (OS) under OS vendor support.
-While they may continue to function, customers may be asked to upgrade to a supported OS service pack before issues can be investigated.
+Although unsupported operating systems might continue to function, we might ask you to upgrade to a supported OS service pack before we can investigate any issues.